Pampelmann007/editorial_reproducibility/article.md

 <center>*</center>

 A few weeks ago, our colleague Lars Wieneke left the C<sup>2</sup>DH to start a new phase of his career outside academia.
-As head of the centre's digital infrastructure, Lars was an enthusiastic member of the team which built the *Journal of Digital History*.
-We wish to thank him for his fantastic contribution to this project.
+As head of the centre's digital infrastructure, Lars was an enthusiastic member of the team which build the *Journal of Digital History*.
+We wish to thank him for his important contribution to this project.